9 min read

 If you want to sell online courses, one of the first decisions is where the course business should live.
 Some creators prefer hosted platforms that handle checkout and delivery in one place.
 Others want more control, better ownership, and the ability to grow beyond a simple course catalog.

-This guide compares ten of the best websites to sell online courses in 2026 and explains where each option fits best.
+This guide compares ten of the best websites to sell online courses and explains where each option fits best.
+If you want to go deeper on the hosted versus self-owned decision, the online course platforms comparison covers that in full.

 What to Compare Before Choosing a Course-Selling Platform